pratham-shah28/image-processing-final/README.md

 5. Rest of the code base (view etc) remains the same.

 ## Changes from the previous version (assignment5 -> assignment6)
+1. We introduced a new version of the view 'ViewGUI' was created for the GUI based application.
+An interface 'ViewGUIInterface' for the same was added.
+2. The model was untouched and remains the same as the previous version.
+3. We introduced a new controller 'ControllerProGUI' for the GUI version of the application.
+This controller implements the Features interface which contains all the features supported by the application.
+These functions act as callback functions which are called from the view when an event occurrs (eg: Button click).
+4. As an optimization, we pulled out the existing load and save methods out of our controllers and implemented them in a new class 'ControllerUtil'.
+This class implements the 'ControllerUtilInterface'.
+Now following the principles of composition, all the controllers use the object of this class to load or save an image.
+This ensures all the utility functions are in one place and there is no code duplication/redundancy.
+5. Application can now run in three ways.
+A user has the option to provide a script file while running the application using command line option.
+If a valid file is provided, the program will run the script and exit.
+If the program is run without any command line options, then it will allow interactive entry to the application in GUI mode.
+To run the text-based version of the application, user can give '-text' as command line arguement.
+6. The whole application is backward compatible and works as intented for all the 3 mode.

 ## Running the application
 1. Using CMD